 - Perform a thorough, independent investigation of the crash to recover evidence and identify all liable parties

 - Collect extensive documentation of your past, ongoing, and future anticipated expenses and losses

-- Consult with expert witnesses to help us prepare an effective, persuasive argument on your behalf
+- Consult with expert witnesses to help us prepare a compelling, persuasive argument on your behalf

 - Handle all communication with the trucking companies and insurers

-- Aggressively pursue settlement negotiations for fair and full compensation for you
+- Aggressively pursue settlement negotiations for fair and total compensation for you

 - Prepare for trial and take your case to court if necessary to fight for the maximum compensation possible

 If you were hurt in a truck crash through no fault of your own, contact the law firm of Kreger Brodish LLP today for a free, no-obligation case evaluation.
-Our Durham, North Carolina truck accident lawyers will be ready to provide an honest and thorough evaluation of your case, so call us now.
+Our Durham, North Carolina, truck accident lawyers will be ready to provide an honest and thorough assessment of your case, so call us now.